It seems odd and unfair that employers question the “employability” of someone who has been out of work for a couple of years, or even six months.

 Make It Show

-Prepare strategically crafted communications – your resume, your online presence, your elevator intro, your interview messaging – to counteract employers’ worries.
+Prepare strategically crafted communications – your resume, your online presence, your interview messaging – to counteract employers’ worries.

 Be thorough, from your email signature to your LinkedIn photo.
 Prepare answers to common questions like “Why have you been out of work so long?”
 (Tip: Keep your answer very brief, upbeat and future-focused.)
 Find and correct any weak links in the image you’re conveying.